 Yes you dont need to bring your own gear or at least skis anyway which can be a hassel to travel with.
 You'll find excellent ski/snowboard equipment and hire in all of the major ski towns and commercial ski fields in New Zealand.

 I'm a beginner - I want to take ski lessons?

-As for ski/snowboard lessons and beginner facilites, all of the commercial ski fields offer these services and even some of the club fields but we wouldn't recommend experiencing your first day skiing on a club field unless you're feeling brave.
+As for ski/snowboard lessons and beginner facilities, all of the commercial ski fields offer these services and even some of the club fields but we wouldn't recommend experiencing your first day skiing on a club field unless you're feeling brave.
 You can purchase a package that includes lift passes, ski equipment and lessons for a set amount of days.

 What about Heli-skiing in New Zealand?